ModeShape/quickstart/modeshape-clustering/README.md

 -----------

 This is a self-contained and deployable Maven 3 project that shows how to cluster 2 ModeShape repositories.
-This example contains 2 sets of configuration files for a simple master/slave setup:
+This example contains a set of configuration files for a simple two node deployment:

- - the first set consists of  the `standalone-modeshape-master.xml` and `standalone-modeshape-slave.xml` files.
-They show how a
- ModeShape repository can be clustered in replicated mode, with indexes being stored locally on the file system of each cluster node, in separate folders.
- - the second set consists of the `standalone-modeshape-master-jms.xml` and `standalone-modeshape-slave-jms.xml` files.
-They show how a ModeShape repository can be clustered in replicated mode, with indexes being distributed and updated via JMS.
-In this setup, the slave node sends index updates to a JMS queue which is processed by the master node.
+ - the set consists of  the `standalone-modeshape-node1.xml` and `standalone-modeshape-node2.xml` files.
+They show how a ModeShape repository can be clustered in replicated mode, with indexes being stored locally on the file system of each cluster node, in separate folders.

-In a production environment where a __Highly Available & Resilient__ setup is desired, it is recommended that the configuration used is the distributed JMS configuration, with the __JMS provider configured for High Availability__.

 System requirements
 -------------------